damianhakert/damianhakert.github.io/source/handbook/index.md

 1. Efficiency: We care about working on the right things, not doing more than needed, and not duplicating work.
 This enables us to achieve more progress with less people and makes our work more fulfilling.
+Think how we can make the company better instead of being territorial or defensive.
 1. Frugality: [Amazon states it best](http://www.amazon.jobs/principles) with:
 "Accomplish more with less.
 Constraints breed resourcefulness, self-sufficiency and invention.
 There are no extra points for growing headcount, budget size or